 Being hurt on someone else’s property falls under the concept of premises liability.
-A slip and fall incident is actually a type of premises liability.
+A slip-and-fall incident is actually a type of premises liability.
 You’ve probably heard of slip-and-falls before, but you may not realize just how serious these incidents can be.
 Falling on a wet, dirty, or cluttered surface can not cause minor cuts and bruises, but a serious fall can result in broken bones, brain injury, and chronic pain.

-Duty of care in slip and fall cases
+Duty of care in slip-and-fall cases

-When it comes to slip and fall cases, one of the most important factors is the property owner’s duty of care to visitors.
+When it comes to slip-and-fall cases, one of the most important factors is the property owner’s duty of care to visitors.
 In general, visitors are divided into three categories: Invitees, licensees, and trespassers.
 The level of a property owner’s duty of care decreases as you move down the list.

 Note that duty of care extends to the land outside of a structure.
 For instance, homeowners have a reasonable duty to keep their sidewalks clear of hazards, and shop owners have a duty to keep their storefronts clear of hazards as well.
-This includes snow and ice (with exceptions listed below).
+This includes snow and ice (with the exceptions listed below).

 An invitee is someone who has expressed or implied permission to be on the property for business purposes.
 This may include a customer at a store or a patient in a hospital.
 A property owner or manager has the highest duty of care to invitees.
 They are expected to keep their property reasonably hazard-free and otherwise safe.